B. Brian Blair: World Wrestling Federation (1985–1988)

 When Blair signed with the WWF for a third time, he was not just used as "enhancement talent" anymore.
 Instead, he was teamed up with Jim Brunzell to form The Killer Bees.
 The teaming of Blair and Brunzell was suggested by Hulk Hogan.
 The team had a special gimmick referred to as "Masked Confusion" where both wrestlers pulled out identical masks during the match to confuse their opponents and usually win their matches that way.
 The "Masked Confusion" idea was given to Blair by Billy Red Lyons who had used it in Maple Leaf Wrestling.
 They constantly challenged for the WWF World Tag Team Title but never won it, although the fans were thoroughly behind them.
 Their biggest feud in the WWF was against The Hart Foundation, Bret Hart and Jim Neidhart whom they wrestled somewhere between "300 and 600" times according to Blair himself.
 The Bees also had a running feud with the Funks (Hoss, Terry and Jimmy Jack).
 They faced Hoss and Jimmy Jack Funk in front of 70,000 people at The Big Event in Toronto (a card headlined by Hulk Hogan and Paul Orndorff).

 Shortly after SummerSlam 88, the team was split without any reason.
 Still cast as faces, both Brunzell and Blair were recast as singles wrestlers.
 In his first televised match following the undeclared split, Blair defeated Danny Davis on Prime Time Wrestling on September 27, 1988.
 This would be his only notable win that month, as he found himself on the losing end of house show series with Hercules, Dino Bravo, and the newly arrived Terry Taylor and Curt Hennig.
 Meanwhile, on television Blair remained undefeated, pinning Barry Horowitz and Mike Sharpe on episodes of Prime Time.
 On the November 5 edition of Prime Time he was announced as a replacement for the departing Junkyard Dog on the team of Jake Roberts at the 1988 Survivor Series.
 In the buildup to the PPV Blair wrestled Mike Sharpe on the house show circuit; however he departed on November 16 and was ultimately replaced on the show by Scott Casey.
-His former partner would re main with the WWF into the early 1990s.
+His former partner would remain with the WWF into the early 1990s.